 - Prepare a list of your assets, how they are owned (i.e. sole, joint tenancy, tenants in common, in trust) and what the market value is.
 Check all deeds to see how real estate is owned.
 On your list of assets, include account numbers, type of account, contact information, etc.

 - Check all beneficiary designations and make sure they line up with your estate planning objectives.
 (This includes IRAs, retirement plans, annuities, life insurance, etc.)

 - Prepare a list of all online or digital accounts with usernames, linked email address, passwords, and special questions so that someone can access them if needed.

 - Articulate how you feel about end-of-life decisions and long-term health care.
 Give some thought to life support, donation of organs, and burial wishes.

 - Complete a Durable Financial Power of Attorney and Advanced Care Directive with an attorney.
 The person you select as your agent (and alternate agent) is the key to making things go smoothly if you are not able to make decisions for yourself.

 - Determine if you need a will or a trust or both and make sure they are up to date.
 Your family situation, financial situation, health status, and laws change frequently.
-Make sure your document reflects your most current wishes.
+Make sure your documents reflect your current wishes.